 Hernia Injury Compensation – Can You Claim?

-You should understand that you cannot file a hernia claim for compensation if your injury resulted from something that you yourself did or failed to do.
-For example if your symptoms developed after you lifted heavy furniture around your home, you will not be compensated.
+You should know that you won’t be able to file a hernia claim for compensation if your injury resulted from something that you yourself did or failed to do.
+For example if your symptoms developed after you lifted heavy furniture around your home, you wouldn’t be compensated.

-However, you can file a hernia compensation claim in situations where your injury has resulted from:
+However, you can file a hernia compensation claim in situations such as where your injury has resulted from:

 - Medical negligence.